 Roy is a tiny city located in the state of Washington.
 With a population of 806 people and three constituent neighborhoods, Roy is the 248th largest community in Washington.

+Roy is a somewhat ethnically-diverse city.
 The people who call Roy home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Roy residents report their race to be White, followed by Asian.
-Important ancestries of people in Roy include Irish, English, Norwegian, and French .
+The greatest number of Roy residents report their race to be White, followed by Native American.
+Important ancestries of people in Roy include English, Irish, Norwegian, and Italian.

 The most common language spoken in Roy is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Tagalog.